AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 For the information-theoretic thread of these notes, the volume is significant because it collects in one place the various formalisms connecting Kelly's criterion to Shannon's theory: the gambling channel, the information rate of wealth growth, and the minimax properties of log-optimal portfolios relative to KL divergence.

-A bibliographic note: the original page spells the third editor's name as "Zeimba."
-The correct spelling is Ziemba.

 ### 17. Mathematics of Games and Gambling: Textbook Treatments

 The remaining sources in the risk section provide textbook treatments of gambling mathematics at various levels of rigor and accessibility.